Mc-Zen/zero/README.md

 ### Specifying uncertainties

 There are two ways of specifying uncertainties:
-- Applying an uncertainty to the last significant digits using parentheses, e.g., `2.3(4)`,
+- Applying an uncertainty to the least significant digits using parentheses, e.g., `2.3(4)`,
 - Denoting an absolute uncertainty, e.g., `2.3+-0.4` becomes $2.3\pm0.4$.

-Zero supports both and can convert between these two, so that you can pick the displayed style independently from the input style.
+Zero supports both and can convert between these two, so that you can pick the displayed style (configured via `uncertainty-mode`, see above) independently of the input style.

 How do uncertainties interplay with exponents?
 The uncertainty needs to come first, and the exponent applies to both the mantissa and the uncertainty, e.g., `num("1.23+-.04e2")` becomes